JakeTheRabbit/HAGR/teros-12/Readme.md

 |                        | Teros China (using arduino code esp32)             | 51    | 1.14 |
 |                        | Teros 12 ESP32 (using this arduino code and esp32) | 50.59 | 2.44 |

-Hmmmm definitely not getting the kind of readings we want so went and looked at the manual...

-I have used the Teros12 manual pages 15 16 17 https://www.labcell.com/media/140632/teros12%20manual.pdf

-Now getting these outputs calculated on board the esp32 (these could also be calculated in Home Assistant using templates for easier tweaking).

-Added a webserver and OTA so you can view the readings live with a timestamp at the ESP32 device IP address on your network:
+Added a webserver, tried adding OTA but it was shitting bricks with MQTT so left it out.
+You can view the readings live with a timestamp at the ESP32 device IP address on your network:

 <img width="603" alt="image" src="https://github.com/JakeTheRabbit/HAGR/assets/123831499/16d8e5f2-2c06-455c-91d6-cc21170beb43">